Finding Peace in the Storms of Our Lives

 aferguson@fetzer.org

 One of the ways that people deal with the stress of their everyday lives is through meditation.
-Globally it is estimated that 200 – 500 million people engage in this practice.
-In the United States, more than 14% of adults have tried meditation at least once, and since 2012, the number of people that has embraced this practice has more than tripled.
+Globally, it is estimated that 200 – 500 million people engage in this practice.
+In the United States, more than 14% of adults have tried meditation at least once, and since 2012, the number of people that have embraced this practice has more than tripled.

 Writing From the Body